2019 Artist in Residence

 *Culturally diverse communities are defined as racialized groups that correspond to “visible minorities” under the federal Employment Equity Act.
 These are individuals of African, Asian, Latin American, Middle Eastern or mixed ancestral heritage that includes at least one of these groups.

-The Artist in Residence will be selected annually through a competitive project grant application process.
+The Artist in Residence is selected annually through a competitive project grant application process.
 Assessment of grant applications will also incorporate the suitability of the candidate to act as a representative of the Government of Alberta for a one-year term.

 This annual opportunity is open to all artists who are residents of Alberta that practice any artistic discipline(s) including, but may not be limited to: